fionanealon/iris-data-set-project/README.md

 # Read csv file into python using numpy
 data = numpy.genfromtxt('data/iris.csv', delimiter=',')

-# Select all values in third column of numpy array
+# Select all values in second column of numpy array
-thirdcol = data[:,2]
+secondcol = data[:,1]

-# Use numatplotlib & pyplot libraries to plot histogram
+# Use matplotlib & pyplot libraries to plot histogram
 import matplotlib.pyplot as pl

-# Plot histogram of the third column
+# Plot histogram of the second column
-pl.hist(thirdcol)
+pl.hist(secondcol)

 # Add title to histogram
-pl.title('petal_length histogram')
+pl.title('sepal_width histogram')

 # Output the histogram
 pl.show()